zoffixznet/perl6.party/post/Perl6-But-Heres-My-Dispatch-So-Callwith-Maybe.md

         }
     }

-    class Doin'It does Things { }
+    class Doer does Things { }

-    Doin'It.new.do-it: 'home' # OUTPUT: I am coding at home
+    Doer.new.do-it: 'home' # OUTPUT: I am coding at home
 ```

 We can't touch the `role`, since someone else made it for us and they like it